 - Vegan milk or yogurt: You’ll need some plant-based milk or vegan yogurt to mix your dairy free Bircher muesli!
 I like a combo of half milk, half yogurt.

 It’s easy to make vegan Bircher muesli!
-Just read the detailed directions below or watch this short video that shows you each simple step.
+Just read the detailed directions below for a walkthrough of each simple step.

 Step 1: Mix and Toast Muesli